Nazar2347/Arduino-RC-Car/README.md

 # Arduino-RC-Car
-This project was made as a part of Embedded system subject in WSB-NLU
+This project was made as a part of Embedded system subject in  my University WSB-NLU